-However, Wright Manufacturing wants to be a valuable resource to your business and has a Manufacturer’s Suggested List Price (MSRP) reference sheet on our site.
-We also offer a seasonal discount off the suggested list price.
+However, Wright Manufacturing wants to be a valuable resource to your business and has the Manufacturer's Suggested List Price (MSRP) on our site.
+We also offer a Seasonal discount off the suggested list price.
 One of the best times of the year to buy a mower is in the off season.

 Our percent markup is fairly consistent, giving you the best value we can on a new Wright mower and allowing each engine manufacturer to bring their best price to market.